depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 ## Retrieval of a Specific Registration
 ### GET /ngsi-ld/v1/csourceRegistrations/{registrationId}
-This service lets a user retrievel a specific context source registration.
+This service lets the user retrieve a specific context source registration.
 The Registration Identifier must be known though.

 #### Request Payload Data